microsoft/pxt-calliope/docs/courses/csintro/variables/project.md

 ### Duct tape wallet

-You can find instructions on the web for creating a durable, fashionable wallet or purse out of duct tape (https://pxt.microbit.org/projects/wallet).
+You can see the instructions for creating a durable, fashionable wallet or purse out of duct tape: [Duct tape wallet](/projects/wallet).
 Create a place for the micro:bit to fit securely.
 Use Button A to add dollars to the wallet, and Button B to subtract dollars from the wallet.

 **Extra mod:** Use other inputs to handle cents, and provide a way to display how much money is in the wallet in dollars and cents.